What convincing evidence does your presence provide?

 What Does It Mean To Be Present?

 In a literal sense being present means to be physically in attendance, but that’s only a prerequisite, for it is quite possible to be physically present even while being mentally “checked out.”
 Physical attendance, then, is a necessary requirement for presence, yet at the same time it is not sufficient.
 After all, we may be lost in worry about what's about to happen next, or ruminating about what just happened.
 Here, then, are some thoughts on what it means to be present:

-What Does Our Presence Imply?
+What Does Your Presence Imply?

 Look The Part